c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_rnaseq_light.md

 #### Kallisto

-Run Kallisto on fastq files for a fast estimate of abundance.
+Run Kallisto on FastQ files for a fast estimate of abundance.

 #### Kallisto Count Matrix

-TBD-GenPipes-Dev
+Use the output from Kallisto to create a transcript count matrix.

 #### GQ Seq Utils Exploratory